 Task one was finding the ATM.
 Someone moved that sonuvabitch since the last time we were here and last time we checked you still had to pay for beer at this place.

 Who’s got this round?
 Not me.
 I to go sit underneath the fan.

 A girl wearing glasses and a tee shirt with Vikings and other iconic hipster logos (i.e. triceratops, typewriters, phonograph horns) screen-printed in new and interesting places that no one in the mainstream fashion industry ever thought to put them sits waiting for the guy she’s there with to come back with her can of PBR.
 She catches me looking at them and rolls her eyes.
 This puts me into a mild laughing fit.

 A girl with a sports bra tank top combo walks in all sweaty and messy and judgmental.
 She knows her shit stinks and thinks everyone should have to take a sniff.
 In about 20 minutes she’ll try to leave with a half-empty beer can like she’s walking out to her own front porch.
 When the bouncer grunts she’ll look at the can and, smirking, ask “how’d that get there?”
 Then she’ll pour it down her hatch and drop it like she’s Ke$ha and the can’s a mic.

 Under the spell of the purgatorial hours before two o’clock, those of us remaining in the public house let the mechanical wind from the upper corner of the room cool the sweat on our scalps.
 The Olympics are on the television.
 We watch because they make us feel like citizens of the world and no one can not watch a television if it is on.

-We sipped straight from our last-round cans in the still-free America of 2016 August.
+We sip straight from our last-round cans in the still-free America of August 2016.